JMcbeath1966/walking-womens-football/readme.md

 * Stack overflow was also used to correct an issue caused by placing an h3 header inside a table.
 Once I understood the issue from the Stack overflow explanation is was simple to move the h3 above the table head to correct the problem.

+* A sample readme.md from Code Insitute's GitHub was used to copy the deployment section and adapt some of the user goals/experience section - [Here](https://github.com/Code-Institute-Solutions/SampleREADME.git)

 The remainder of the code is my own work

 ### Media